EpiDiverse/datasets/README.md

-# datasets
+# datasets: `dmr`
-This repository contains test datasets for running `-profile test` on EpiDiverse pipelines.
+Test data to be used for automated testing with the EpiDiverse pipelines

-Please checkout the relevant branch for the pipeline you are working on.
+This branch contains test data for the [EpiDiverse/dmr](https://github.com/epidiverse/dmr) pipeline.